wics-uw/website/content/pages/constitution.md

 All committee memebers are free to delegate their responsibilities to others as as they see fit, but are ultimately responsible for the completion of their assigned duties.

+## ii.
+Volunteers ##

+1. Any individual is eligible to apply to become a volunteer.

+2. Volunteer positions may include, but are not limited to:

+    1. Event greeters;

+    2. Event photographers;

+    3. Event or workshop organizers;

+    4. Event or workshop assistants and mentors;

+    5. Poster/advertisement designers;

+    6. Website contributors;

+    7. Systems committee volunteers.

+3. The committee shall maintain a digital volunteer sign-up sheet every semester.
+Volunteers may sign up at any point during the semester, and the committee will check the sheet regularly when seeking volunteers to help with committee business.

+4. The committee shall maintain a volunteer mailing list, which will be used to inform volunteers of upcoming opportunities to help out.

+5. Each semester, the committee shall hold a "all-volunteers meeting" during the first two weeks of classes.
+At this meeting, the committee will describe available volunteer positions for the semester and encourage individuals to fill out the sign-up sheet.

 # III.
 Procedures #